CFIA-NCFAD/nf-virontus/docs/output.md

 * [Variant Filtering](#variant-filtering) - Variant filtering for major/minor variants is performed for SnpEff variant effect analysis, consensus sequence generation and high confidence variant statistics for MultiQC report.
 * [SnpEff](#snpeff) - SnpEff variant effect analysis on major and minor variants.
 * [Consensus Sequence](#consensus-sequence) - Consensus sequence with `N` masking of low/no coverage positions.
-* [Edlib Pairwise Alignment](#edlib-pairwise-alignment) - Pairwise global alignment and edit distance between reference and consensus sequences.
+* [Pangolin](#pangolin) - SARS-CoV-2 global lineage assignment using [Pangolin][] if using SARS-CoV-2 Wuhan-Hu-1 MN908947.3 as reference.
 * [Coverage Plots](#coverage-plots) - Coverage plots with/without low/no coverage and/or variants highlighted with linear and log10 scaling of y-axis depth values.
+* [Phylogenetic Tree](#phylogenetic-tree) - [IQ-TREE] maximum-likelihood phylogenetic tree from [MAFFT] multiple sequence alignment of sample consensus sequences and user provided sequences with reference sequence set as outgroup.
 * [MultiQC](#multiqc) - Aggregate report describing results from the whole pipeline
 * [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution

 ## Concatenated FASTQ Reads